 With Origin Dollar (OUSD), users are empowered to earn outsized stablecoin yield with unparalleled flexibility.

 OUSD’s unique appeal lies in its seamless usability.
 Earning yield in DeFi generally requires lock-ups, forcing users to manually stake and un-stake their holdings to earn rewards.
+With OUSD, however, users don’t need to surrender their capital or pay gas fees to compound their yield.

 This means that users can benefit from some of the best stablecoin yields in the space while retaining full control and price stability over their capital.